Salty-Shio/learning-go/notes.md

 fmt.Println(stringTwo) // 2
 ```

-To get around this if you expect strings with characters outside of `UTF-8`, import the `"unicode/utf8"` and use the following:
+To get around this, if we expect strings with characters outside of `UTF-8`, import the `"unicode/utf8"` and use the following:

 ```go
 import "unicode/utf8"